 Our Private Leaders

-Scheduled round trip light aircraft flights between Nairobi and the Maasai Mara, with a high luggage allowance of 70 lbs per person, window seats for all guests in the safari vehicles, accommodations, meals from dinner on Day 1 to lunch on final day, drinking water throughout the trip, non-alcoholic drinks at camps, with meals, and in vehicles, house alcoholic drinks in camps, services of NHA Expedition Leader (specific leaders subject to change), local guides and lodge staff, some gratuities, airport transfers on Day 1 and final day, permits and entrance fees, and all taxes.
+Scheduled round trip light aircraft flights between Nairobi and the Maasai Mara, with a high luggage allowance of 70 pounds per person, window seats for all guests in the safari vehicles, accommodations, meals from dinner on Day 1 to lunch on final day, drinking water throughout the trip, non-alcoholic drinks at camps, with meals, and in vehicles, house alcoholic drinks in camps, services of NHA Expedition Leader (specific leaders subject to change), local guides and lodge staff, some gratuities, airport transfers on Day 1 and final day, permits and entrance fees, and all taxes.

 Travel to and from start and end point of trip, premium alcoholic beverages, some gratuities, passport and visa fees, optional activities, items of a personal nature (phone calls, souvenirs, etc.), airport and departure taxes, optional travel insurance, and required medical evacuation insurance.